binaryage/asepsis-web/index.md

 # Visor provides a systemwide terminal window accessible via a hot-key

-much like the consoles found in games (Quake)
+... much like the consoles found in games, such as Quake.

 ![screenshot](http://cloud.github.com/downloads/darwin/visor/visor-screenshot-1.8.png)